What Is Vibe Coding? The No-BS Guide for 2026

 Linus Torvalds (yes, really)

-But here's the nuance everyone misses: Torvalds hand-coded the C components himself.
+The nuance most coverage missed: Torvalds hand-coded the C components himself.
 He used vibe coding for the peripheral tooling, not the core logic.
 And at an Open Source Summit later, he said vibe coding was fine for getting started but a "horrible idea" for maintenance.

-That's a pretty healthy way to think about it, honestly.
+That's a pretty healthy way to think about it.

 I'd be doing you a disservice if I only talked about the upsides.
 The problems are real and they're well-documented at this point.